 To promote the mental health and wellbeing of the Asian community

-To maintain and support the rights of Asian mental health consumers
+To promote and support the rights of Asian mental health service users

 To create a stigma free environment